rcbrgs/tuna/docs/index.rst

 Documentation
 =============

 This is the documentation for Tuna |version|.
+The source for code and documentation can be obtained at `github <https://github.com/rcbrgs/tuna>`_.

 Tuna is a Python package for reduction of data cubes produced using Fabry-Pérot interferometers.
 If you are in doubt whether Tuna would be useful to you, please read our :ref:`overview_label`.
 You can also browse our :ref:`examples_label`.